757-301-1161

 Trainer Bio

 I have been training and competing in dog sports for 16+ years.
 This type of training has highlighted, for me, the importance of and need for true “teamwork” with your canine partner.
 We adopted a rough collie, Chesnee, when she was 9 months old, and we quickly learned she wasn’t really interested in people.
 As much as I wanted us to learn about agility, she just wanted to chase squirrels – and me!
 We spent the next 4 years doing sheep herding, which helped us develop a working relationship and a deep teamwork bond.
 After that, I was able to begin training agility with her.
-That experience taught me that relationship-building is the foundation for any dog sport, and that it’s the relationship, not the accomplishments, that keeps the game fun for both you and your partner.
+That experience taught me that relationship-building is the foundation for any dog sport.
+It’s also the relationship, not the accomplishments, that keeps the game fun for both you and your partner.